btskinner/rworkshop/_modules/modeling.md

 -------------------

-To fit a multiple regression, use the same formula framework that we’ve use before except add all the terms you want to add to the right-hand side separated by plus `+` signs.
+To fit a multiple regression, use the same formula framework that we’ve use before with the addition of all the terms you want on right-hand side of the equation separated by plus `+` signs.

 ``` r
 ## linear model with more than one covariate on the RHS